Controversy in the Classroom: Strategies for managing climate change discourse

 Because misconceptions about climate change are widely circulated, it's quite likely that your students may have latched on to incorrect information about climate or energy.
 Furthermore, the origins of this misinformation may be from family members or friends.
 It's important to not disparage the sources of misinformation, so as not to unintentionally criticize students or their friends and families.

 - If I just explain the facts, they'll get it, right?, a short video by Katharine Hayhoe.

-- What's Really Warming the World? (more info) A short visual that offers an easy way to understand the human influence on climate, compared to natural factors.
+- What's Really Warming the World? (more info) A quick and easy visual that offers a compelling way to understand the human influence on climate, compared to natural factors.

 Should you strive to avoid controversy?